jtkristensen/Defun/README.md

 ## What is this?

-The first such closure converting transformation is called defunctionalization, and it was introduced by John C. Reynolds in 1968.
+The first closure converting transformation is called defunctionalization, and it was introduced by John C. Reynolds in 1968.

-He presented it as an ad-hoc transformation in the paper "J. C. Reynolds, Definitional interpreters for higher-order programming languages".
+He presented it as an ad-hoc transformation in his paper "Definitional interpreters for higher-order programming languages".
 Here, Reynolds introduces the terms defining and defined language of an interpreter, and explains that some properties of the defining language, such as the order of execution, may be inherited into the defined one.

-In the remaining article, Reynolds’s focus is mainly a problem he has with controlling the call-convention (Call-by-name/Call-by-value) in an interpreter he is writing, where it turns out to be preferable to write an interpreter for his higher-order defined language, in a defining language which is first order.
+In the remaining article, Reynolds focuses on a problem about controlling the call-convention (Call-by-name/Call-by-value) in an interpreter he is writing, where it turns out to be preferable to write an interpreter for his higher-order defined language, in a defining language which is first order.